Spr19CS210/PA-Drill-Section-Writeups/Drills/drill00-README.md

 # Drill00 (posted July 2018, due Friday August 24th at 11:30pm)

 In this drill all of the problems have already been solved for you.
-See README.md for how to get started with Drill00 and how to submit it.
+See PA-Drill-Section-Writeups/Drills/README.md for how to get started with Drill00 and how to submit it.

-Here is a description of the problems that we recommend you read as you are reading the code in Drill00.java.
-The material in these drill writeups can be asked about in reading quizzes or in
+The drill##-README.md for any particular drill is a description of the problems that we recommend you read as you are reading the code in Drill##.java, which will be in your own drill code repository.
+The material in these drill writeups can be asked about in reading quizzes and the concepts will be asked about in exams.
+The drills are designed to help you learn and practice concepts that will be useful while completing programming assignments.

 ## addOne